upauld3/easyj/README.md

 easyj
 =====

-easyj - java on the cheap and easy
+easyj - j*v* on the cheap and easy